H1B Visa Lawyers - H1B Visa

 With our experience, the process is step-by-step.
 We listen.
 We address your concerns.
 We help you gather the required information and documentation.
 And then we carefully prepare all letters and forms needed to obtain your H1B.
-We'll communicate with you (the employee & the employer) throughout the process, and with both the Department of Labor (DOL) and USCIS while the application is being processed.
+We'll communicate with you (the employee & the employer) throughout the process, and with both the Department of Labor (DOL) and the United States Citizenship and Immigration Service (USCIS) while the application is being processed.

 In short, our H1B visa attorney experience benefits you in several key areas.
 We: